 As an interim solution to address user comfort for people biking on North College Avenue, this plan recommends that the wide shoulder on North College Avenue be converted into one-way protected bike lanes.
 The shoulders are typically 8 feet wide from curb to edge line which is adequate space for a 5- to 6-foot bike lane and a 2- to 3-foot buffer with vertical delineators.
+Figure 22 shows a cross-section of the interim protected bike lanes.
 Eventually, once BAT lanes are added by narrowing the median, the continuous shared-use path on North College Avenue will replace the protected bike lanes.